 Text- Uses adequate font size consistently.
 Uses styled text for headings to create document structure, Avoids Based non-standard fonts, Avoids using color as a primary signifier of meaning, Ensures good color contrast Con- when color is required, Avoids images of text, Provides alternative text for hyperlinks. tent Image- Uses PNG images if possible (instead of JPG), Resizes images to fit content area, Avoids unnecessary or Based decorative images or graphics, Includes appropriate <alt> tags for all images.</alt> Con- tent Audio- Uses consistent volume settings for recorded audio, Avoids extraneous or distracting noise or errors in Based recorded audio, Publishes audio in .mp3 or .wav formats or shares via SoundCloud, Google Drive, or Con- other streaming service, Provides text transcript of all audio files. tent Video- Limits length of videos to 5-10 minutes, Incorporates videos only if they add value to the lesson, Publishes Based videos with YouTube, Google Drive, Wistia, or other streaming service, Provides closed captioning and Con- text transcript for all video files. tent Ex- Ensures that links to external content are functioning and clearly identified, Evaluates the external content ternal using the criteria above for text, image, audio, and video.
 Links Files Uses appropriate content types that make navigation simple, Uses items or pages instead of attached files and where appropriate, Uses streaming video instead of attached video, Uses PDFs instead of Word documents File where appropriate, Ensures that attached files are optimized for the web.
-Types Course- ware consistently-formatted web links for non-LTI e-Texts, Uses consistent language to describe assignments and and tasks involving courseware or e-Texts, Integrates courseware or e-Texts into the existing curriculum eTexts and avoids treating them as add-ons, Verifies that courseware grade center integration is correct.
+Types Course- Adapts LTI cartridges for courseware or textbooks to the structure and format of the course, Uses ware consistently-formatted web links for non-LTI e-Texts, Uses consistent language to describe assignments and and tasks involving courseware or e-Texts, Integrates courseware or e-Texts into the existing curriculum eTexts and avoids treating them as add-ons, Verifies that courseware grade center integration is correct.